New World First Bus: Start of operations

+Retirement of brand

 In August 2020, along with Citybus, NWFB was sold to the Bravo Transport consortium, made up of private equity firm Templewater Bravo, Hong Kong-listed investment holding company Hans Energy and Ascendal Group.

-In July 2022, Bravo Transport announced that it would be retiring the NWFB brand, with operations to be merged into Citybus when the next franchise commences on 1 July 2023.
+In July 2022, Bravo Transport announced that it would be retiring the NWFB brand, with operations merged into Citybus when the next franchise commenced on 1 July 2023.
+In July 2023, the brand was retired.

 Fleet

 As at July 2022, the fleet consisted of 650 buses.
-NWFB operates four depots at Heng Fa Chuen, Wong Chuk Hang, Tseung Kwan O and West Kowloon.
+NWFB operated four depots at Heng Fa Chuen, Wong Chuk Hang, Tseung Kwan O and West Kowloon.

 Routes

-When the government decided to terminate CMB's franchise, New World First Bus acquired 88 routes.
-Other routes were handed over to Citybus and Kowloon Motor Bus.
-New World First Bus also operates bus routes in the New Kowloon Development Area and Tseung Kwan O. On the bus stop signs, different types of routes are distinguished by different colours.
-As at November 2013 NWFB operates 51 routes.
-As it is also the second bus operator to be fully air-conditioned fleet in Hong Kong, triple digit routes beginning with 5 do not have significant meaning.
+Before the merger with Citybus, New World First Bus had 168 routes.
+Triple digit routes beginning with 5 were originally air-conditioned only bus routes in the 1990s, now all these were rationalised and only three bus services remains (511, 592 and 595).
 In October 2009, NWFB commenced operating through its Rickshaw Sightseeing Bus subsidiary.